 Metro Manila is the metropolitan region surrounding the capital, Manila City.
 This region itself is composed of no less than 16 cities, all portraying a unique character.
 Although each possesses a different charm making them worthy of a visit, the older historic town is where most of the top places to visit in Manila are centred.

-The Philippines was for many centuries a Spanish colony, and it comes as no surprise that the more historical places to visit in Manila have a Spanish flare, be it in the architecture, religion, or simply in the street name.
+The Philippines was for many centuries a Spanish colony, and it comes as no surprise that the more historical places to visit in Manila have a Spanish flair, be it in the architecture, religion, or simply in the street name.

 The top places to visit in Manila are mostly within walking distance of each other.
 If you are set on exploring the city by foot, you should also check out this post on a walkable day tour of Manila City.